secureblue/secureblue/README.md

 - Avoid sacrificing usability for most use cases where possible

 The following are not in scope for this project:
-- Anything related to increasing "privacy", especially when at odds with improving security
+- Anything related to "privacy", since Fedora is already sufficiently private and "privacy" often serves as a euphemism for security theater.
+This is especially true when at odds with improving security.
 - Anything related to "degoogling" chromium.
 For example, we will not be replacing chromium with Brave or ungoogled-chromium.

 ## What